 Jane Austen said it all comes down to love and money.
-In this, the first of the Max Brown tetralogy, Max describes how he got both.
+In this, the first novel in the Max Brown tetralogy (+1), Max describes how he got both.

 Maxwell Smythe Brown IV was a smart-ass by design.
 To counter the ridicule his fancy name attracted, as a child he became the point person in pranks, taunts, and mischief that kept him in hot water with teachers, principals, clerics and coaches.
 As he grew older, he added irreverence to mischievousness and his circle of victims and antagonists expanded to include military commanders, bosses and colleagues.
 When his clever speech and picaresque ways helped him win the hand of a stunningly beautiful woman, it goes wrong; she’s dismally unsuited for marriage and makes his life miserable.
 There are occasional bright spots: his disregard for authority and convention helped him survive the Vietnam war.
 But his inability to keep his mouth shut and his fly zipped cost him his university sinecure and he’s exiled to Dhaka, Bangladesh.

 Three hundred years earlier the great Moghul Khan Shaista abruptly abandoned his post in the same city.
 The Khan’s youngest and favorite daughter had succumbed to disease and the grief stricken Khan fled the country, but not – it is believed – before burying a treasure as a memorial to her short life.